30 October 2017

 2) Improve compliance

 Stores that are compliant with guidelines and operational standards see an instant positive impact on sales.
-According to a survey carried out by Trax, however, 53% of industry professionals surveyed were not satisfied with the quality of their compliance tracking methods.
-Now, that's a problem.

 Many retailers know they have compliance issues, but not many know how to fix it.
 Compliance checks and audits are often done manually, collated in a spreadsheet and then sent over via email.
 This leaves HQ with little to no visibility into their stores’ compliance in real-time.
 By the time the data is finally sent over, it is usually a case of too little, too late.